 When you are looking for a nursing home bed for Mom, Dad, or another loved one, it can be difficult—to say the least—to figure out which place will provide the best and most compassionate care.
-Is it the nursing home that costs the most?
+If you’ve been researching to find which are the best and worst nursing homes in Columbia, SC, you may feel overwhelmed and confused about how to make a decision.
+Should you choose the nursing home that costs the most?
 The one with the swankiest lobby?
 The one that doesn’t have a lot of unpleasant odors?
 The one where the caregivers smile at you the most?

 If you have hard data available and do your homework, it can be easier to choose a nursing home.
 We have provided data and sources for you here that we hope will be of use.